JeffLangballe/ge-slacker/README.md

 Aims to replicate most of the key features from ge-tracker.com using the RSBuddy API and official API

+Uses NGINX to avoid CORS issues from RSBuddy API

 ## TODO
 - Front page dashboard (favourites, recommendations, graphs)
 - High volume item page with recommendations